Birka: Dragonhead

-Wearable Accessories
+Wearable accessories

 10 small silver crosses were found in graves at Birka.
-Missionaries, brought by Rimbert and others, lead to some converts to Christianity.
+Missionaries, brought by Rimbert and others, led to some converts to Christianity.
 27 graves contained small pendants of Thor's hammer from around the 10th century.
 Both traditional Viking religious beliefs and Christianity were present at Birka.

 Many Birka grave excavations produced a number of funerary findings unique to the deceased and the region of the grave.
 In the excavation of grave Bj 463, a small copper alloy brooch with animal motifs was found alongside the skeletal remains of a young girl from Birka, and similar ones appeared in other excavations around Birka.

 The brooch is understood to be typically related to female burials and also female jewelry of the Viking period.
 The surrounding fragments of textiles attached to these brooches, scattered around various graves across Sweden, also give an understanding of what the typical womenswear of the Viking age may have been in the 9th and 10th centuries.

-Dirham Coins
+Dirham coins

 Dirham coins have been located all around Scandinavian countries and suggest strong trade relations existed between the medieval Middle East and Northern Europe.
 A dirham coin was found in the excavation of grave sites in Birka, with Arabic writing and an absence of imagery that would date the coin sometime after the 7th century.
 Other writing on the coin indicates the location of the mint as well as the names of a caliph and an Amir, which place the coin's origins in al-Shah, modern day Tashkent in Uzbekistan.
 The coin's inscription in Arabic translates into English:There is no deity but Allah alone he has no equal For God Muhammad is the messenger of God.

-Birka Burial Sites
+Birka burial sites

 Over 3,000 grave sites are located in Birka, including both cremations and inhumations in coffins or chamber graves.
 Skeletal analysis and the presence of gender-specific jewelry and objects in graves has shown that the majority of the deceased are female.
 Scholar Nancy L. Wicker suggests that the disproportionate number of female graves is due to the fact that female grave goods are easily identifiable, but male graves without objects are difficult to identify.

 Many graves contain objects such as coins, glass, and textiles that originated in foreign countries as far as the Middle East and Eastern Asia.
 According to Nancy L. Wicker, these objects were either imported to Birka as luxury trade goods, or they belonged to foreign individuals who were buried at Birka.